-124 Curriculum Emergency Medical Services Semester 5 EMSP 2163 Clinical - Emergency Medical Technology In TSTC's Emergency Medical Service program, you'll learn from experienced, certified instructors in an environment that combines hands- EMSP 2169 (EMT Paramedic) Practicum - Emergency Medical on labs with lecture.
-You'll gain skills in medical procedures required to assess and treat victims at the scene and en route to the hospital, and you'll get to put your abilities to the test in a clinical learning environment ACGM X3XX Technology (EMT Paramedic) Gen Ed Social/Behavioral Science Course Semester Totals to gain extensive, on-the-job experience.
-As a program, our goal is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with Program Totals exit points at the Advanced Emergency Medical Technician, Emergency Medical Technician (Basic), and/or First Responder levels. cy Medical Services cy Medical Services - EMT Emergency Medical Services is available at the Abilene and Brownwood campuses.
-Certifica - ' Semester 1 EMSP 1261 Clinical - Emergency Medical Technology/ Emergency Medical Services EMCD 4 FO4 Technician (EMT Paramedic) EMSP 1501 Emergency Medical Technician Emergency Procedures Paramedic EMSP 2237 Semester Totals Associate of Applied Science Degree Schiester rotats
+Emergency Medical Services

+In TSTC's Emergency Medical Services program, you'll learn from experienced, certified instructors in an environment that combines hands-on labs with lecture.
+You'll gain skills in medical procedures required to assess and treat victims at the scene and en route to the hospital, and you'll get to put your abilities to the test in a clinical learning environment to gain extensive, on-the-job experience.
+As a program, our goal is to prepare competent entry-level paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with exit points at the Advanced Emergency Medical Technician, Emergency Medical Technician (Basic), and/or First Responder levels.

+Emergency Medical Services is available at the Abilene and Brownwood campuses.